What fascinates me

 I am committed to excellence in science, teaching and well-informed translation of scientific knowledge.

-I am a medical doctor specialized in public health and preventive medicine in Italy, with a PhD in Epidemiology from Karolinska Institutet.
-With over ten years of experience in Sweden, the UK, and Italy, I’ve developed deep expertise in epidemiology, public health, and health data science.
-During the last 4 years, I have worked on developing an interdisciplinary research field bridging medical, natural and social sciences.
-I’m currently leading projects that investigate how climate extremes impact population health, particularly in vulnerable groups like pregnant women.
+I am a medical doctor specialised in public health and preventive medicine in Italy, with a PhD in Epidemiology from Karolinska Institutet.
+With over ten years of experience in Sweden, the UK, and Italy, I’ve developed deep expertise in population health and health data science.
+During the last 5 years, I have worked on developing an interdisciplinary research field bridging medical, natural and social sciences.
+I am leading a team that investigates how climate extremes impact population health.
+We foster a team culture built on innovation, curiosity, and compassion.
+We are committed to rigorous, reproducible research, open access outputs, and active collaboration.
+We strive to create benefit for each individual, for the team, and for the communities we serve.

 A few words